 Ed Reitler: Legal Issues Startups Face

-Transcript follows & video above.
+Transcript follows & video below

-• Could you highlight some of the legal issues that startups face when raising venture capital or angel investment?
+Could you highlight some of the legal issues that startups face when raising venture capital or angel investment?

 Sure, when an early stage company takes on any type of capital whether it’s from a venture fund or angel group or single angel, they’re really taking on a partner.
 The rights that are negotiated, particularly by venture funds are extensive.
 They fall into 2 general categories.
 One imposes encumbrances on the entrepreneur’s equity.
 So really the vc seeks to help shape the path of the company from an exit standpoint preventing the entrepreneur from selling her shares.
 Or allowing the venture fund to tag along into a sale, perhaps even imposing a drag along right which would allow the venture fund to force a sale.
 The other area of rights that the entrepreneur has to become accustomed to, is around corporate governance.
 That means that the investors have a right to have a say in new equity raises or maybe more than a say, a consent right to new equity raises & sales of the company.
 Perhaps additional executive hires, perhaps debt financings, any changes to the corporate organizational documents that could affect the rights of the venture partners.
 Probably the biggest thing for an entrepreneur, especially a first time entrepreneur at least one who’s first time at getting financing, has to become accustomed to is the notion that they’re no longer with the founding team calling the shots alone.
 The Venture & Angel investors will want a right to participate in major decisions in the company’s future.